IridiumIdentity/iridium/CONTRIBUTING.md

 Ideally prefix commit comments with either the pull request number, or the associated GitHub issue number.

+We have Oauth Apps Restrictions enabled, so operations such as creating a PR on the organization's repository from IDE will fail.

+To open a new PR commit the changes to your forked repository and use the GitHub webapp to submit the PR.

 ## <a name="java_version"></a> Java version
 The project is built with Java 17